Special notice to remove director template

 What else do I need to know?

-Once the company receives special notice, the directors must call a shareholder meeting, which must take place at least 28 days after receiving the notice.
+Once the company receives special notice, the board must call a shareholder meeting.
+This meeting must take place at least 28 days after the notice is received.
 The director facing removal has the right to submit written representations, which the company must circulate to shareholders before the meeting.

 The special notice may also propose appointing a new director to replace the one being removed.

-In some companies, weighted voting rights can protect shareholder-directors from removal by granting them extra votes on removal resolutions.
+In some companies, weighted voting rights can protect shareholder-directors being removed from office by granting them extra votes on removal resolutions.
 This is common in joint ventures, multi-shareholder businesses, or investor agreements where director rights need protection.

 When do I use this document?